mvp-projects/easy-cloud-cli/README.md

-# Cloud CLI
+# Easy cloud CLI

-This action *will* deploy any CLI application in the cloud.
+This action *will* make it easy to deploy any CLI application in the cloud.

+## Use cases

+- Data/Analytics engineering is heavily oriented in CLI application. `dbt`, `elementary`, etc. Make them an standalone service.

 ## Inputs